John Lynch (serial killer): Investigation

 At the time of his arrest John Lynch was described as standing five feet three inches tall, “very small whiskers (dark)” and “rather good looking”.
 By early March Lynch's identity was fully established and he had been formally indicted for the murder of Kearns Lanregan.
-Furthermore, he was suspected of murdering the Edmund Ireland and the Aboriginal boy, with three men having sworn they had seen him driving Cowper's team in the vicinity of Razorback.
+Furthermore, he was suspected of murdering Edmund Ireland and the Aboriginal boy, with three men having sworn they had seen him driving Cowper's team in the vicinity of Razorback.
 He was also being examined on suspicion of murdering the Frasers (father and son).
 Enquiries were also underway regarding the fate of John Mulligan and his family.
 The Berrima correspondent to the Sydney Herald commented: “We doubt whether there ever existed in this Colony a man so deep in crime as this man, and yet his appearance is not in the least such as would lead one to suppose he was a murderer”.

 After Lynch's arrest, Mulligan's neighbour named Gordon reported his meeting with the prisoner, who had been attending a fire at Mulligan's farm.
 The Police Magistrate and several policemen attended the location of the fire, pointed out by Gordon.
 After digging up a “considerable quantity of potatoes” they found several human bones and a tooth “apparently that of a young female”.
 When Lynch was informed of the discovery, he replied “that no one could swear they were Mulligan’s bones, or even that they were the bones of a white man”.

 On 11 March 1842 Lynch underwent an examination at the Berrima Police Office on a charge of being implicated in the murders of Ireland and the “native black boy”, servants of Thomas Cowper.
 Cowper swore that a double-barrelled gun found in Lynch's possession was his property.
 One of Cowper's men also identified a velveteen coat and a waistcoat as being the same as those worn by Ireland.
 Cowper at first could not swear the prisoner was the same man he had met driving his team in the Liverpool road, but later, as Lynch passed him, he recognised him as the same man.
 He explained that when he first met him the man had stood sideways to him, "but on seeing his side face as he was proceeding to the gaol, he instantly recognised him".
 This prompted a “long tirade of abuse” by Lynch, directed at Cowper.
 The prisoner was then remanded in custody.